devalexqt/JS-Page-Manager/README.md

     ....
     PageManager.display.overlay=null // remove overlay from display
 ```
-And finaly if You want do hide last one page from display container then:
+And finally if You want do hide last one page from display container then:

 ``` javascript
 	PageManager.hidePage()